Mahidokhi1375/mahdokht.JS/README.md

 # mahdokht.JS
 Profile

-iam learning programming by git and visual studio code through DR.Afsharkazemi and the teaching of MR.Samimi
+Iam learning programming by git and visual studio code through DR.Afsharkazemi and the teaching of MR.Samimi